-- Think pizza!
-Think pasta!
-Think Pompeii! - Do you know that Italian is the second most foreign language spoken in Australia? - Do you know that the Italian language is vital to matters of art, music, opera, football, motorsports, design and fashion? - Do you know that Italian is a Romance language spoken by over 59 million people?
+- Do you know that Italian is the second most spoken foreign language in Australia? - Do you know that the Italian language is vital to matters of art, music, opera, football, motorsports, design and fashion? - Italian is the international language for several international organisations such as the United Nations, Red Cross, UNESCO, International Telecommunications Union, International Motocross and Scouts. - Do you know that Italian is a Romance language spoken by over 60 million people?